Thousands cross Mexico’s southern border despite new efforts

 Initially they planned to cross into Mexico much farther south, but heard a rumor that criminals were stealing children and killing parents there.
 So they reversed course and came to this remote jungle outpost instead.

-In the riverside Guatemalan community of La Tecnica, across the from the frontier Mexican town of Frontera Corozal, a steady stream of vans arrived Wednesday.
+In the riverside Guatemalan community of La Tecnica, across from the frontier Mexican town of Frontera Corozal, a steady stream of vans arrived Wednesday.
 From each a dozen migrants exited, ate something, made calls to relatives.

-“We’re almost there,” one young woman said into her cellphone as she ate breakfast on a street lined with restaurants, bathrooms and small convenience stores near the river.
+“We’re almost there,” one young woman said into her cellphone as she ate breakfast on a street lined with restaurants, bathrooms and convenience stores near the river.

 Within an hour there were more than 100 migrants at the river’s edge.
 They were mostly from Honduras, many women with children barely old enough to walk.

-They were led onto boats powered with outboard motors, everything organized and out in the open.
+They were led onto boats with outboard motors, everything organized and out in the open.
 When they reached the other side, only Mexico lay between them and the U.S. border.

 More than two dozen taxis awaited, packed cabs leaving and empty ones returning.
-Those travelling with guides got into cabs and disappeared into the Mexican countryside.
+Those with guides got into cabs and disappeared into the Mexican countryside.
 Those without guides or money, like Ponce, walked up the road.

-As in 2019, Mexico relies heavily on checkpoints on highways transiting its narrow southern isthmus to prevent migrants heading north.
+As in 2019, Mexico relies heavily on highway checkpoints transiting its narrow southern isthmus to prevent migrants heading north.
 It stepped up those efforts this week, as well as at airports in the region.

 The more than 31,000 migrants the government has tallied so far this year roughly mirror the numbers from early 2019, before Trump forced Mexico to act.
 But Mexico’s migrant detention numbers are more a sign of the government’s effort than a reliable representation of the overall migration flow.